For Nationals, a crazy night ends with anguish and a season-ending loss to Cubs

 So the crowd of 43,849 carried past pain with it, a 6-0 lead against St. Louis in that fifth game in 2012, five years ago to the night.
 It’s nights like these when, in Washington, little-known names such as Pete Kozma, a pesky, light-hitting infielder for the Cardinals, become infamous.
 Kozma’s crime against the District: a tiebreaking single in the ninth inning, killing those Nats, providing the foundation for a past filled with pain.

-“You can’t put that pressure on you,” Nationals Manager Dusty Baker said before the game.
+“You can’t put that pressure on you,” Baker said before the game.
 “You try to simplify the pressure that, ‘Hey, we’ve got to win one game, regardless of if you’ve never won a series.”

 The problem for some of those people who hauled all that pain to the park Thursday night is that, around here, it’s not just the Nats.
 Native Washingtonians in their 40s and their 60s remember a time — what a time — when winning and their home town weren’t adversaries.
 But the children here, they had known nothing but abject disappointment.